GongJr0/NeoPortfolio/README.md

 ```bash
 python -m pip install NeoPortfolio
 ```
-Dependencies will be installed during the pip installation process but PyTorch can cause errors depending on your system and environment.
+Dependencies are installed during the pip installation process but PyTorch can cause errors depending on your system and environment.
 If you encounter any issues, please refer to the [PyTorch installation guide](https://pytorch.org/get-started/locally/).
-You only the CPU compute platform and `torchvision` or `torchaudio` are not required for this package.
+You only need the CPU compute platform and `torchvision` or `torchaudio` are not required for this package.
 (The commands copied from the guide will install all 3 packages unless you remove them.)

 ## 💭 Feedback and Contributing